Fsploit/Fsploit/README.md

 <p align="center">

-# Hello, i am Fsploit, With 2.5 years of experience in lua coding, i have made 100+ script in the past year,
+Hello, i am Fsploit, With 2.5 years of experience in lua coding, i have made 100+ script in the past year,

-# i code on mobile, here is the apps on what i code on.
+I code on mobile, here is the apps on what i code on.

 ```
 Luadroid - playstore